 This contagious disease is uncomfortable due to the fever and rashes.
 Here are things you can do to help ease the child from discomfort caused by chicken pox symptoms:

 - Give sponge baths using lukewarm water.
 Give the bath in intervals of three to four hours during the first few days of infection.
 This helps relieve itching.
-Other bath’s to try are the ones with uncooked oatmeal or water with baking soda which relieve itchiness, too.
+Other baths to try are the ones with uncooked oatmeal or water with baking soda which relieves itchiness, too.

-- Pat the body dry–do not rub–using a clean towel.
+- Pat the body dry.
+Do not rub a clean towel.

 - Apply calamine cream to help relieve itchiness.
 Avoid applying on the face and near the eyes.

-- Offer cold food such as yogurt, ice cream, fresh fruit shakes; offer soft food such as bananas, porridge, and a soup based meal such as noodles, mee sua, kway teow.
-These food help when mouth sores, which make eating and chewing difficult, develop.
+- Offer cold food such as yoghurt, ice cream, and fresh fruit shakes; offer soft food such as bananas, and porridge, and a soup-based meal such as noodles, mee sua, kway teow.
+These foods help when mouth sores, which make eating and chewing difficult, develop.

 - A bland diet is better especially if the child has mouth sores.

-- Avoid giving the child food that are salty and acidic.
+- Avoid giving the child food that is salty and acidic.

 - Give acetaminophen to help relieve any pain from mouth sores.
 Do not give aspirin since it can cause Reye’s syndrome.